-In past posts, we have looked at traits of great leaders, lessons learned from the tumultuous year of 2020, and creative ways to keep your team motivated.
-While there are many subtopics related to how leaders influence their teams, we’ve yet to acknowledge the importance of intersectionality in leadership.
+In past posts, we have looked at traits of great leaders, lessons learned from the tumultuous pandemic years, and creative ways to keep your team motivated.
+While there are many subtopics related to how leaders influence their teams, today we're talking about the importance of acknowledging intersectionality in leadership.

 At BWBacon, we believe in workforce equality and incorporate ongoing learning as a part of increasing equity in the recruiting space.
 One thing we have learned is that not only does representation matter, but companies that have diverse leaders and nurture growth are capturing an enormous economic opportunity.
 In this post, we’re taking a closer look at how intersectionality enhances our ability to build more inclusive workplaces.

 Demographics in the US are shifting.
 This ongoing shift is well-documented, but the reason it matters is because businesses will also have to cater to a wider range of consumers and their needs.
 To the tune of $6 Trillion in buying power, yes that was trillion, considering a much broader swath of customers is imperative for longevity, in all industries.
 Companies working for greater diversity, equity, and belonging are being practical in finding authentic ways to communicate with the people they serve.

 The diversification of the tech industry has long been a topic of conversation, but simply put, we need to view inclusion and learning about intersectionality as an opportunity for business that has yet to be captured.
 This means realizing the positive impact that technology can have in driving change and innovation that will improve our daily lives.
 Within tech organizations, DEIB needs to be more than a program or expecting a group of diverse individuals to carry the weight on influencing their organization with no support and no budget.
 Its policies should be interlaced into everything you are doing, uplifting all types of people to their full potential in and outside of your organization.
 The possible positive outcomes of this shift are immeasurable.